 - a.
 Do they want you to draft a proclamation ready for signature or do they want you to provide just the text for them to format in their style? - b.
 Can you include in the proclamation the special naming of the day/date?
-For example, "In honor of building safety, I (Mayor/ Commissioner/Governor) proclaim May 2019 as 's Building Safety Month, etc." - c.
-Do they want a hard copy of the text, electronic copy or both? - d.
+For example, "In honor of building safety, I (Mayor/ Commissioner/Governor) proclaim May 2020 as 's Building Safety Month, etc." - c.
+Do they want a hard copy of the text, electronic copy or both?
+This year, jurisdictions can upload a proclamation to our website.
+See instructions here. - d.
 Could you arrange a signing ceremony and invite media?